SiviourBla/IndexShiftCipher/README.md

  - Each letter's index in the alphabet is combined with all the previous indices, looping back when it reaches the end.
  - The character '@' is used to signify an index of 0, and is converted to a space when decoding.
  - Lower case letters are converted to uppercase before decoding and encoding.
+ 	- Spaces are replaced with '@' before decoding and encoding.
  	- All other characters are replaced with '@' before encoding.

 For example: